 The Mill Stream Metropark is home to “The Chalet Recreation Area”

 This recreation area always has activities for families of all ages.
 The Chalet offers hot and cold beverages and concession-style food.
 The Chalet also has several fireplaces that you will find glowing when they have scheduled events in the autumn and winter.

 - Autumn Hayrides.
 These are offered throughout the month of October on Saturday nights (6-10 PM) and Sunday afternoons (12:00-4 PM).
 Be sure to arrive early, as the hayrides are quite popular!
-If you just like to people watch under a harvest moon, this is a great way to spend a Saturday night.
-No charge to people watch, $5.00-$7.00, children 2 and under are Free.
+If you just like to people-watch under a harvest moon, this is a great way to spend a Saturday night.
+No charge to people watch, $5.00-$7.00, and children 2 and under are Free.

 - Tobogganing.
 Dry ice keeps these toboggan shoots open throughout the winter months.
 Gloves are required for every rider.
 You can pay for one time down, or pay for an entire afternoon of tobogganing fun.
 Be sure to bring lots of energy with you, you have to carry your own toboggan, and they weigh at least 25 pounds.